 Board IDs

 Board individuals are identified by board IDs.
-These must be unique strings in the context of the generating machine (e.g. provided by a GUID generator), generated by the first machine in a consecutive row of machines implementing the Hermes protocol.
+These must be Globally Unique Identifiers (GUIDs) according to [ITU-T_REC_X.667], e.g. 123e4567-e89b-12d3-a456-426655440000.
+They are generated by the first machine in a consecutive row of machines implementing the Hermes protocol.
 The board ID is passed from machine to machine.
 If a machine in a line does not implement the Hermes protocol, the board ID is lost and a new one will be generated by the next machine implementing Hermes.

 3.6 BoardAvailable